Image Quality Assessment

 Target arrays of any spatial pattern may be fabricated based upon IQA requirements or analytical algorithms to be used to generate the image quality metric specified.
 Patterns that have been fabricated by G8T include:

-- Tribar Resolution Array - Folded Design (see drawing)
+Tribar Resolution Array - Folded Design (see below image)

 All G8T image assessment targets are custom designed and fabricated to meet the expected image quality performance of a given system.
 The size of the target and its elements are determined by GSD of the system as governed by altitude, focal length, detector pixel size, image motion compensation and the quality of the imaging optics.
 G8T will design or adapt a standard design to your individual test requirements.
 The following parameters are needed by G8T to enable the design and pricing of a custom resolution array: